nikasakandelidze/aws-journey/ec2/ec2-finanfce.md

 ec2 instance type and region doesn't matter, you just need to commit to compute to hour.
 - EC2 instance saving plans: reduces cost up to 72 percent, but in this case you must commit to some famility type of ec2 instance and region in which it's deployed. ( let's say m5 in us-east-1 ).
+- Ec2 instance saving plans are just like Reserved instances.
+They offer up to 66% doscount and same mechanism of commitment.
+It automatically normalizes your commit plan to your compute usage.

 ## EC2 reserved instances
 Reserced instances is not a physical instnace. they are simply a billing discount applied to on demand pricing of ec2.